fbrowther/SQLAlchemy-Challenge/README.md

 Ttest=31.60372399000329,
 pvalue=3.9025129038616655e-191

+Even though, the averages for June and December are very close enough and it does not seem to be a big difference in averages between the two months (June and December), this fewer degree difference still seemed be to statistically significant for those months (P<0.05).

 ### Temperature Analysis - what does the historic weather data show for August 1 to August 7 if one were to take a trip during this time of the year?
-Employing, python the calc_temps function I calculated the minimum, average, and maximum temperatures for the matching dates from a previous year (e.g., "2017-08-01" - "2017-08-07").
+Employing python calc_temps function, I calculated the minimum, average, and maximum temperatures for the matching dates from a previous year (e.g., "2017-08-01" - "2017-08-07").

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Trip_average_temp.png)